PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 second delta table named **products**.
 Note this Python code is simple in that it does not perform any transformations.
-However, it shows the basic pattern of loading a table into a DataFrame and then saving it back into lakehouse storage as a delta table with another name.
+However, it shows the basic pattern of loading a table into a DataFrame and then saving it back into lakehouse storage as a delta table with another name or in a different lakehouse.

 ``` python
 # create products table for gold zone